superKalo/super-repo/README.md

-# SuperRepo - Repository-ish Pattern For Your Data
+# SuperRepo

-An abstraction, that implements best practices for working with and storing data on the client-side.
+Repository-ish pattern for your data, that implements **best practices** for working with and storing data on the client-side.

 Please read [my article my CSS-Trick post first](https://paper.dropbox.com/doc/The-Importance-Of-JavaScript-Abstractions-When-Working-With-Remote-Data-72Nk1RlDSfmgc78LO2Rpd).
-Simply said, the idea of this library is to be your **Repository pattern abstraction** and therefore - to make the way you work with and store remote data more maintainable & scalable :dark_sunglasses:
+TLDR: The idea of this library is to make the way you work with and store remote data more maintainable & scalable :dark_sunglasses:

 ## Install